51Degrees/documentation/src/devicedetection/index.md

 - @subpage DeviceDetection_Pattern
 - @subpage DeviceDetection_Hash

+Check the @subpage DeviceDetection_Features_Index page for detail about specific features of 51Degrees' device detection API.

 # Migrating from an Older Version or Other Providers

 If you're already using 51Degrees' v3 device detection API, or a device detection solution from an alternative provider and are considering switching to 51Degrees, we have a number of @subpage DeviceDetection_MigrationGuides_Index showing how our properties and capabilities map to others'.